dgerabagi/data-curation-environment/flattened_repo.md

 | | | Rendered Markdown...            | |                                                                    | |
 +-------------------------------------------------------------------------------------------------+
 ```
-*   **Resizable Divider (`<--->`):** The user can click and drag the divider to resize the left and right panes.
-*   **Reordered Left Pane (C112):** The "Associated Files" list is now the first item in the left pane for better information hierarchy.
-*   **Token/Similarity Metrics (C112):** The right pane's header now displays the token counts for the original and new file versions, along with a similarity score.
+*   **Collapsible Left Pane (C131):** The "Associated Files", "Thoughts / Response", and "Course of Action" sections are now independently collapsible to save vertical space.
+*   **Response Tab Metadata (C131):** After parsing, each tab displays the number of associated files and the total token count of those files.
+*   **Sort by Longest (C131):** A new button in the header re-orders the response tabs based on their total token count.
+*   **Create File Button (C131):** A "[Create]" button appears on hover for files that do not exist in the workspace.

 ## 3. User Interaction Flow

-1.  **Load & Parse:** User loads the panel and clicks "Parse All".
-The UI transforms into the two-pane layout.
+1.  **Paste & Parse:** User pastes responses into tabs and clicks "Parse All".
+2.  **Sort:** User clicks "Sort by Longest".
+The tabs are re-ordered, with the one containing the most tokens becoming "Resp 1".
-2.  **Select File:** The user clicks on a file in the "Associated Files" list (left pane).
+3.  **Select File:** The user clicks on a file in the "Associated Files" list (left pane).
-3.  **Display Content:** The **right pane** updates.
-Its header shows the file path and placeholder metrics.
-The code viewer displays the syntax-highlighted content of the newly selected file.
+4.  **Display Content:** The right pane updates, showing the syntax-highlighted content of the selected file from that response.
+5.  **View Diff:** User clicks the "View Diff" button.
+The right pane transitions to a side-by-side diff view.
 </file>

 <file path="src/Artifacts/A36.
 DCE - Phase 2 - Technical Implementation Plan.md">